afetit/fetal-mri-segmentation/README.md

 **(c) Using the tissue segmentation network:**

+Once you have generated brain masks for each of the scans you wish to segment, you can now apply the segmentation network on your files, while indicating that the generated brain masks need to be used for defining regions-of-interest.

 Similar to the previous step, you will need:
-- the model configuration file (tsn_model_config.cfg).
+- The model configuration file (tsn_model_config.cfg).
-- the network check-point file (tsn.model.ckpt).
+- The network check-point file (tsn.model.ckpt).
-- the test configuration file (tsn_test_config.cfg),
+- The test configuration file (tsn_test_config.cfg),
-- the list of 3D scans you need to segment (test_t2w.cfg).
+- The list of 3D scans you need to segment (test_t2w.cfg).
 Again, you will need to edit this list.
-- the list of output file names (bdn_out_names.cfg).
+- The list of output file names (bdn_out_names.cfg).
 Again, each entry here should correspond to a line in the list of scans; you will need to edit this list.

 You'll also need
-- the ROI mask configuration file (roi.cfg).
-This is a list of brain masks within which tissue segmentation will be carried out.
+- The ROI mask configuration file (roi.cfg).
 This needs to be the final segmentation output from the previous step, which can found in the 'predictions' directory.